mjhea0/node-twitter-sentiment/readme.md

 }
 ```

-If you're curious, see how these align up to the selectors in the jade template.
+If you're curious, see how these style values and properties align up to the selectors in the jade template.